Celebrating and promoting the best in UK prisons, probation and youth justice

-AWARD WINNER 2018-19: Mark is a Prison Officer working in House Unit 1 at HMP & YOI Woodhill, a high security local jail.
-Nominated by ten prisoners, he receives an Award as ‘a shining example of an outstanding Prison Officer’ whose ‘positive and motivational attitude makes a difference to the day-to-day lives of those around him’.
+AWARD WINNER 2018-19: Mark is a Prison Officer at HMP & YOI Woodhill.
+He wins an Award having been nominated by ten prisoners as “a shining example of an outstanding Prison Officer” whose “positive and motivational attitude makes a real difference to the day-to-day lives of those around him.”

 [This Award is supported by G4S Care & Justice Services.]

 Initial Nominator, Josh*, says Mark ‘uses his knowledge, common sense and experience to achieve the best possible outcome for anyone and everyone.
 I have never heard anyone say or have a bad comment about Mr Coleman and he is hugely important to this prison in maintaining a fully functional prison, and a positive relationship between prisoners and officers.’

 Butler Trust Local Champion Bianca Watts adds that ‘Mark is renowned for always treating everyone with respect and dignity, regardless’ and ‘is the officer that prisoners and staff go to with their questions or issues with the full confidence that he will use his knowledge, common sense and experience to achieve the best and most appropriate possible outcome.’